laderast/magic-of-markdown/magic-of-markdown.md

 ## Rstudio and Pandoc

 RStudio actually has pandoc built in, with a limited set of options.
 If you want your markdown to execute code, you will have to use this version of pandoc.
 I usually just use Rstudio's "Knit" option to translate my documents.

+If you have set your YAML correctly at the beginning of the file, pandoc will also process your references as well.

 You can also use the following command to render a document.
 Make sure your YAML specifies the options you want (i.e. PDF, html_output).
-Note that to output PDF filese, you will have to install LaTeX on your system.
+Note that to output PDF files, you will have to install LaTeX on your system.

 `rmarkdown::render("input.Rmd")`